Japanese Village, Knightsbridge: Description

-The Village opened on 10 January 1885 by Rutherford Alcock, a diplomat who had served in Japan and had organised the Japanese stand at the 1862 International Exhibition in London.
+The Village was opened on 10 January 1885 by Rutherford Alcock, a diplomat who had served in Japan and had organised the Japanese stand at the 1862 International Exhibition in London.
 It included of a street lined with shops made of bamboo, wood and paper, some with thatched roofs, another row of smaller shops, a Buddhist temple and a garden.
 It was an immediate success and had more than 250,000 visitors during its early months.
 While Gilbert and Sullivan were writing their opera The Mikado in 1885, W. S. Gilbert visited the exhibition and engaged Japanese people from the village to teach his cast aspects of Japanese behaviour and dance.

 London authorities were concerned about the safety of the exhibition, which was lighted at night by gas.
 Buhicrosan was summoned before the Metropolitan Board of Works for failure to get a safety certificate.
 On 2 May 1885, Humphreys' Hall burnt down, and a Japanese wood carver was killed in the blaze; the fire spread to the adjoining Humphries Mansions and Sun Music Hall.
 Buhicrosan announced that the hall and the exhibit would be rebuilt as quickly as possible.
 The exhibit employees were already committed to appear at the 1885 International Hygiene Exhibition in Berlin.
 They proceeded to fulfill the engagement and then toured in Germany.

 Meanwhile, the hall and the village exhibit were both reconstructed; the exhibition was greatly expanded and re-opened to the public on 8 December 1885 with "several streets of shops ... two temples and various free-standing idols, and a pool spanned by a rustic bridge".
 Buhicrosan sold his stake in the Village in 1887 but ran other Villages and Japanese troupes around England until 1890.